Gabesarch/TIDEE/README.md

 ```

 ### Visual Search Network
+This section details how to train the Visual Search Network.

 To train the Visual Search Network, the following steps are required:

 (1) Make sure you have the SOLQ checkpoint (see <a href="#pretrained-networks"> Pretrained Networks</a>) in `./checkpoints/`.